HemantKArya/BloomeeTunes/README.md

 🚀 **Learn and Grow:** Contribute to Bloomee and enhance your Flutter and BLoC skills.
 Every pull request is an opportunity to learn, and we encourage contributors of all levels to join the journey.

+To ensure a smooth and collaborative contribution process, we kindly ask that you first open an issue to discuss your ideas or proposed changes.
+This helps us align on the best approach and makes the review process more efficient.
+For detailed guidelines, please refer to our [CONTRIBUTING.md](CONTRIBUTING.md).

 **How to Contribute:**

 1. **Fork the Repository:** Start your Bloomee journey by forking **main(Branch)**.